Brownie Pudding

 - Melt butter; set aside to cool.

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the eggs and sugar on medium-high speed for 5 to 10 minutes, or until very thick and pale yellow in color (the batter will form ribbons off the paddle if you lift it).
+- Use an electric mixer to beat the eggs and sugar on medium-high speed for 5 to 10 minutes, or until very thick and pale yellow in color.

 - Meanwhile, sift the cocoa powder and flour together into a separate bowl.

-- When the egg and sugar mixture is ready, turn the mixer down to low, and add the vanilla extract and cocoa/flour mixture, beating only until just combined.
-With the mixer still on low, pour in the melted and cooled butter and continue beating just until combined.
+- When the egg and sugar mixture is ready add the vanilla extract and cocoa/flour mixture, beating only until just combined.
+Pour in the melted and cooled butter and continue beating just until combined.

 - Spread the brownie mixture into the prepared dish.
 Place it inside a large roasting pan and add enough really hot tap water to the roasting pan to come about halfway up the sides of the baking dish.
 Bake for 50-60 minutes, or until a toothpick inserted about 2 inches from the edge comes out partially clean.
 (The center is going to look under-baked, the dessert is supposed to be gooey.)